Desert dormouse: Taxonomy

 The desert dormouse was first described in 1939 by Belosludov & Bazhanov as Selevinia betpakdalaensis, the specific name being derived from the Betpak-Dala Desert, west of Lake Balkhash in Kazakhstan, where the type specimen was found.
-They included it in the rat and mouse family Muridae but later proposed placing it in a new family allied to Myoxidae (some taxonomists call this family Gliridae), the dormice.
-By 1947, they had concluded that it should be placed in Leithiinae, a subfamily of Myoxidae, along with three other dormouse genera.
+They included it in the rat and mouse family Muridae but later proposed placing it in a new family allied to the dormice (Myoxidae or Gliridae).
+By 1947, they had concluded that it should be placed in the dormouse subfamily Leithiinae.

+Relationship of the desert dormouse to other dormice based on mitochondrial DNA after Petrova et al. 2024:

 Description

 This dormouse has a head-and-body length of between 75 and 95 mm and a tail of between 58 and 77 mm.
 It has a robust, rounded body and soft dense fur, the upper parts being grey and the underparts white.
 Unusually for a mammal, it sheds the upper layers of its skin with the hairs when it moults, starting at the back of the neck and continuing along the body and flanks, the whole process taking about a month.
 The tail is well clad with short hairs and the soles of the feet are naked.
 The upper incisors are large but the cheek teeth are small and barely project through the gums.